ergo70/TRAKTOR/doc/TRAKTOR_tutorial.md

 	payload text NULL,
 	CONSTRAINT reptest_pk PRIMARY KEY (id)
 );
+ALTER TABLE multimaster.reptest OWNER TO traktor_arbiter;
 ```

-Next, on the arbiter node:
+Next, on the arbiter Node:

 ### Node 2
-Create a new directory as shown above, with the following arbiter.ini
+Create a new directory as shown above, with the following arbiter.conf

 ```
 [DEFAULT]